 In most cases flying into the main country hubs will get you cheaper airfares than flying into small airports.
-The Price of Travel has created a list with the 23 cheapest cities and airports to fly into in 2015.
+The Price of Travel has created a list with the 23 budget destinations and airports to fly into in 2015.
 The Huffington post summarized the Cheapest US cities to fly into.

 6. Delete the cookies on your computer